 In 2011, a Florida tow truck driver responded to a traffic accident involving a tractor-trailer that crashed on Interstate 75.
 He was clearing the wreckage when he was bitten by fire ants.
 During medical treatments he received, he told his providers that his injuries were caused by ants.
 The driver then sued the trucking company (owner of the tractor-trailer), claiming that his injuries were caused by sulfuric acid.
 The driver was awarded over $5.2 million in damages.
 An appeals court overturned the ruling in 2018.

 What do you think of when you hear the name Kona Brewing Co.?
 Pineapples and Mai Tais?
-Craft Brew Alliance Inc., which makes Kona Brewing Co beer, is the subject of a class-action lawsuit.
-The plaintiffs contend that the company uses images and statements (like "liquid aloha") on its beer cartons that make consumers think the beer is brewed in Hawaii.
+Craft Brew Alliance Inc., which makes Kona Brewing Co beer, has settled a class-action lawsuit for approximately $4.7 million.
+The plaintiffs contended that the company used images and statements (like "liquid aloha") on its beer cartons that made consumers think the beer was brewed in Hawaii.
 The beer is actually brewed on the mainland.
 Customers can determine where their beer was brewed by reading the label on the bottle.

 Two McDonald's customers sued the company for $5 million because they were charged for cheese on the cheese-free burgers they bought.
 According to the plaintiffs, McDonald's used to offer Quarter Pounders without cheese at a lower cost than the regular (with-cheese) variety but the cheeseless option is no longer available.
 Now they were forced to pay for cheese they didn't want.
 A judge dismissed the case, contending that the plaintiffs failed to prove they'd been harmed by the cheese charge.